-Do you want to create your own future?
-Three schools have partnered to create this program that teaches you everything you need for launching a venture: design, engineering and business.
+Do you want to launch your own future?
+The schools of Engineering, Business and Design have partnered to create this one-year program where you launch your own venture while earning a STEM MS degree.
 All undergraduate degrees are welcome.
-Start your life next fall; don't wait until you graduate.
+Start your new venture this fall.

 The MS program in innovation and venture development integrates the most advanced practices and technologies from business, engineering and design in a transdisciplinary, experience-based program that prepares the next generation of leaders with skills needed for launching successful ventures in any industry or sector, inside existing organizations or as new entities.